How To Roast Red Peppers on a Grill

 - If you’re lucky enough to have an abundance of peppers in your garden, roasted peppers can be frozen.
 I would seal them in a bag using the FoodSaver Vacuum Sealer if you have one.

-How To Roast Red Peppers on a Grill
+How To Roast Red Peppers on the Grill

-This post will show you How to Roast Red Peppers on a grill, and the freshly-roasted red peppers are so flavorful and surprisingly easy to make!
+This post will show you How to Roast Red Peppers on the grill, and the freshly-roasted red peppers are so flavorful and surprisingly easy to make!

 Ingredients